nodeshift/tutorial/README.md

    })
    ```

-You'll also need to register the `app.get('/metrics')...` route before the 404 catch handlers.
+Register the `app.get('/metrics')...` route after your `/healthz` route handler.
 This adds a `/metrics` endpoint to your application.
 This automatically starts collecting data from your application and exposes it in a format that Prometheus understands.

 Check that your metrics endpoint is running: